Deformation of tropical Hirzebruch surfaces and enumerative geometry: Introduction

-This paper is based on the following observation: if one translates the above strategy in the tropical setting, then the family $\Sigma$ is replaced by a single tropical surface $X$, and the study of degenerations of holomorphic curves is replaced by the enumeration of tropical curves in $X$.
+If one translates the above strategy in the tropical setting, then the family $\Sigma$ is replaced by a single tropical surface $X$, and the study of degenerations of holomorphic curves is replaced by the enumeration of tropical curves in $X$.
 We then perform this enumeration in the special case of the degeneration of $\Sigma_n$ to $\Sigma_n\cup \Sigma_{n+2}$.
 We obtain in this way Theorem \ref{main formula}, which may be seen as such a symplectic sum/degeneration formula in some particular instance of normal crossing divisor.
-The case of the degeneration of $\Sigma_n$ to $\Sigma_n\cup \Sigma_{n+2k}$ can also be done tropically, but requires some additional efforts (see Section \ref{sec:rem}).
+The case of the degeneration of $\Sigma_n$ to $\Sigma_n\cup \Sigma_{n+2k}$ should also be doable tropically, but requires some additional efforts (see Section \ref{sec:rem}).

 The aim of the above discussion is to replace our work in the context of current mathematical developments and to explain where the difficulties we have to deal with come from.
 Having said that, we formulate our main result, Theorem \ref{main formula}, in the algebraic language without referring explicitly to relative Gromov-Witten invariants.
 Hence our formula expresses (some) enumerative invariants of $\Sigma_n$ in terms of (some) enumerative invariants of $\Sigma_{n+2}$ and some finitely many simple relative enumerative invariants of $\Sigma_n$, both of these latter invariants involving curves with a prescribed very singular point.